Doctor Jonathan Mayo-Maldonado

 About

 Jonathan Mayo-Maldonado works on control theory for power and energy systems, with a particular focus on power converter control in electric vehicles, renewable energy applications, and electrical machines and drives.
-His research develops modelling and control methods that remain suitable for implementation, and it includes fault detection and diagnosis techniques designed to improve reliability and operational resilience.
+His work sits where fast switching devices meet slow physical infrastructure: the converter acts in microseconds, yet its decisions ripple across components that age, heat, and respond over far longer horizons.
+For that reason, his research develops modelling and control methods that remain suitable for implementation, not only in idealised settings but also under the practical constraints that define real deployment.
+Alongside control design, he develops fault detection and diagnosis techniques intended to improve reliability and operational resilience, so that performance is not treated as an average-case achievement but as something that must hold when conditions become adverse.

 A second major strand of his work concerns medium- and low-voltage distribution networks, especially under high renewable penetration.
+As these networks become more actively managed, their behaviour is shaped less by fixed infrastructure and more by decisions made at the edge: inverter-interfaced generation, storage, and flexible demand responding to local objectives and external signals.
 In this setting, he studies how network resilience can be improved through coordinated power injections, active control strategies for prosumers, and monitoring schemes that detect faults early and support informed operational decisions.
-The emphasis is on practical network conditions, including changing operating points, limited measurements, and uncertainty in both models and data.
+The emphasis is on practical network conditions, where operating points change frequently, measurements are limited or unevenly distributed, and uncertainty is present in both models and data.
+Rather than treating these complications as exceptions, his work treats them as the starting point for design: if a method cannot cope with changing regimes and partial observability, it will struggle precisely when operators need it most.